-- The overall budget for a Twinning project cannot be increased, and so an activity must be reduced or cancelled first in order to finance a new one; - The unit costs (fees, daily allowances, etc.) must respect the rates set in this manual; Each Twinning project must include a full-time Resident Twinning Advisor, resident in the BC for a minimum of 12 consecutive months.
-Transfers of budgetary resources may not jeopardise this requirement. - Introduction of a new activity must be justified by showing that it will be of real use in achieving the mandatory results targeted by the Twinning Contract; the mere availability of funds (following savings under or cancellation of activities originally foreseen) is not sufficient to justify the financing of new activities. - Twinning Contracts can only be modified within the life time of the Contract.
+• The overall budget for a Twinning project cannot be increased, and so an activity must be reduced or cancelled first in order to finance a new one.

+- The unit costs (fees, daily allowances, etc.) must respect the rates set in this manual; each Twinning project must include a full-time Resident Twinning Adviser, resident in the BC for a minimum of 12 consecutive months; transfers of budgetary resources may not jeopardise this requirement. - Introduction of a new activity must be justified by showing that it will be of real use in achieving the mandatory results targeted by the Twinning Contract; the mere availability of funds (following savings under or cancellation of activities originally foreseen) is not sufficient to justify the financing of new activities or to argue for an extension of the legal duration. - Twinning Contracts can only be modified within the life time of the Contract.
 Modifications cannot be done retroactively.
-The budget should officially be reallocated before the new activity can be implemented.
+The funds must be officially reallocated before the new activity can be implemented.
 Activities implemented before being officially entered into the budget will not be financed.